 - Read the academic standards your district follows.
 (If your state/district follows the Common Core, this app is a must have.)

-- If your school has a website, begin exploring it and learn all you can.
+- Explore your school/district website and learn all you can.

 - Set up a meeting with your mentor teacher.

 - Find the school calendar for your district (usually online) and enter all the dates into your online or paper planner.
-Later in the year, you’ll be patting yourself on the back for doing this early.
+You’ll be so glad you did this early.

 Back to school teacher